Zainul Abdin Farroque

-Zainul Abdin Farroque is a Bangladesh Nationalist Party politician and a former member of parliament for Noakhali-2 and Noakhali-1.
+Zainul Abdin Farroque (জয়নুল আবেদীন ফারুক; born 10 December 1949) is a Bangladeshi politician from the Bangladesh Nationalist Party and a former member of parliament for Noakhali-2 and Noakhali-1.

 Early life

 Zainul Abdin Farroque was born on 10 December 1949.

 Career

-In 2009 Farroque was elected to Parliament as an opposition Member of Parliament and appointed the opposition whip.
-On 6 July 2011 he was injured by members of Bangladesh Police in an opposition demonstration near the Bangladesh Parliament.
+In 2009, Farroque was elected to parliament as an opposition member and appointed the opposition whip.
+On 6 July 2011 he was injured by members of the Bangladesh Police in an opposition demonstration near the Bangladesh Parliament.
 He sued the police officers involved and filled a 100 million taka lawsuit against the government.
 The case was dismissed after investigators submitted a Metropolitan Magistrate Mohammad Hasibul Haque blaming Farroque for the incident.

-Farroque was arrested on 3 July 2017 by Bangladesh Police on cases that accused him of sabotage during protests against the government.
-He was granted bail on 6 September 2017 in two cases over protests against Bangladesh Awami League government.
-He is an adviser to former Prime Minister and Chairman of Bangladesh Nationalist Party, Khaleda Zia.
+Farroque was arrested on 3 July 2017 by the Bangladesh Police on cases that accused him of sabotage during protests against the government.
+He was granted bail on 6 September 2017 in two cases over protests against the Bangladesh Awami League government.
+He is an adviser to former prime minister and chairman of Bangladesh Nationalist Party, Khaleda Zia.